Grakn Python (How It Works: A Guide for Developers)

 Licensing

-A licensing key is needed to allow the code to work without a watermark.
-You can register for a free trial license at this link.
-Note that you are not required to present a credit card to get one.
-You only need to provide your email address to register for the free trial version.
+A license key is required to remove watermarks from the generated PDFs.
+You can register for a free trial at this link.
+Note that a credit card is not needed for registration; only an email address is required for the free trial version.

 Conclusion